 The Unknown Soldier

-On the second anniversary of the Armistice on 11 November 1920, the commemoration was given added significance when it became a funeral, with the return of the remains of an unknown soldier from the battlefields of the Western Front.
+On 11 November 1920, the second anniversary of the Armistice, the commemoration became a funeral when the remains of an unknown soldier were returned from the battlefields of the Western Front.

 The remains were interred with full military honours in Westminster Abbey in London.
 The entombment attracted over one million people who came to pay their respects.